 |Distraction Free||Keep distractions out of bedrooms.
 This may include toys and books.
 Screens should also be kept out of sleeping areas, as the light can interfere with sleep-wake cycles.|

-Please note that some of the items are marked as optional.
+Please note that some of the items are marked as optional, like a pacifier (click here to read my article on sleep training with pacifiers).
 However, they’re included here because so many children seem to need them that they’re almost required.

 Each of our four kids has ended up needing some or all of these “optional” things in their sleep environment in order to get the best sleep possible.